Masoum/CapStoneProjectSubmission/README.md

 ## Results and Insights

-- **Feature Importance**: We observed that certain features like `Cognitive Test Score` and `MMSE Score` had high importance in predicting Alzheimer's disease.
+- **Feature Importance**: We observed that certain features like `Cognitive Test Score` had high importance in predicting Alzheimer's disease.
 - **Age Factor**: Age was a significant feature, with older individuals showing a higher likelihood of Alzheimer's disease.
 - **Gender Distribution**: There may be slight variations between male and female patients, though the disease affects both genders.